starship/starship/docs/ja-JP/config/README.md

 ## Zig

-By default the the `zig` module shows the currently installed version of Zig. 次の条件のいずれかが満たされると、モジュールが表示されます。
+By default the the `zig` module shows the currently installed version of Zig.
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `.zig` file